FOREX-UK election upset pummels pound, other currencies stay calm

 * Movements in dollar, euro and yen limited, Comey taken in stride

-* Broader market focus shifts to next week's Fed meeting (Updates British election details)
+* Broader market focus shifts to next week's Fed meeting (Updates details and prices)

 By Shinichi Saoshiro

-TOKYO, June 9 (Reuters) - The pound fell sharply on Friday after British Prime Minister Theresa May's Conservative Party lost its parliamentary majority in a general election, throwing the country's politics into turmoil and potentially disrupting Brexit negotiations.
+TOKYO, June 9 (Reuters) - The pound fell sharply on Friday after British Prime Minister Theresa May's Conservative Party appeared set to fall short of an expected majority in a general election.

 For a graphic on the poll, see tmsnrt.rs/2q7tC48